SevenShepherd/SevenShepherd.github.io/_posts/2023-12-04-relationships.markdown

 <a name="woman" href="#contents" style="font-size:2.1em;">1.2 A Godly Woman Defined</a>

 This is the rarest creature in the world.
 This should be what you're looking for.
-You need to learn to distinguish love from lust.
+This will help you distinguish a marriageable women.

 >
 <sup style="font-weight:bold;">10</sup> Who can find a virtuous and capable wife?<br>